kettanaito/react-advanced-form/docs/getting-started/validation-rules.md

 ### Field selectors

-To create a validation rule for a certain field we need to select that field first.
-We can select a field by its `type` or by its `name`.
+To validate a field we need to select it first within our validation rules schema.
+We can select a field by its `type` or `name`, or both.

-> **Note:** If a field has both `type` and `name` validation rules they are going to be executed sequentially: name-specific rule first, then type-specific rules *only* in case the previous ones resolved.
+> **Note:** If a field has both `type` and `name` validation rules they are going to be executed sequentially: name-specific rules first, then type-specific rules *only* in case the previous ones resolved.

+After a field is selected, we are going to provide a *resolver* function, which is going to determine whether the field is valid.

 Let's target the `[type="email"]` fields and provide an e-mail validation.